PyConPL/Book/2015/presentations/Dokku_Build_your_own_PaaS/text.md

   ```
   local $ git push dokku <branch-name>:master
   ```
-Pay attantion, that dokku will deploy your application **only** if you push to the master branch!
+Pay attention, that dokku will deploy your application **only** if you push to the master branch!

 If your application requires additional dependencies like database or cache server, application deployment is not finished yet.
 Take a look on "Plugins" session.

 ## Buildpacks or why previous section is so short
 If you are curious, why application deployment described in the previous section is so short and where are dependencies installation and lots of other stuff, this section is for you.

-So what is exactly **buildpack** and what black magic it does?
+So what exactly is a **buildpack** and what kind of black magic it does?

 **Buildpack** is a bunch of scripts for building container image.

-So what Dokku does is exactly determining what buildpack is required for your application and building a new contanier for your project.
+So what Dokku does is, determine exactly which buildpack is required for your application and build a new container for your project.
 As the result you have a very high level of isolation for your applications and an awesome orchestration solution.
 Notice, that Dokku is compatible with Heroku buildpacks.

 But what if Dokku doesn't determine a buildpack for your application correctly?